chriswfoster/TodaysDate/README.md

 Cron job completed on Sun May 12 14:00:04 CDT 2019, server backup complete.

 Cron job completed on Mon May 13 14:00:00 CDT 2019, server backup complete.

+Cron job completed on Fri May 17 09:00:00 CDT 2019, server backup complete.